Hiteshri1999/BI_Dashboards/README.md

 # BI_Dashboards
-I have added all my dashboards here.
+This reposiitory comprises of all my dashboards that I had created using MicrosoftBI tool PowerBI.